Vulpus-Technica/PSXBlue/README.md

 # PSXBlue
 PSX Blueretro Board

 Here are the Gerber files needed for my Blueretro compatible board.
 This board is designed to only go in original form factor Playstion consoles.
 I have an idea for adding it to the smaller PSOne, but it will require a custom flex-PCB.
+This board was made with "HW1" in mind.
+There are only basic features present.

 Known Issues:
 - There is an apparent issue with the PU-18 model of the PSX (I don't have one for testing), but it will press buttons randomly.
 This is an issue with the Blueretro code and not the board.